-This exemption applies to the sale the storage, use or consumption of horse food products purchased by a person engaged in the business of the boarding of horses.

-Revenues foregone: Revenue loss is not reliably estimable and assumed to be minimal.
+Cite: 44-18-30 (56) Reliability estimate: 5 This exemption applies to the sale, the storage, use or consumption of horse food products purchased by a person engaged in the business of boarding horses.
+Source: Excise Tax Section Revenue foregone: 2005 - Revenue loss is not reliably estimable and assumed to be minimal.